emredagli/physics-constants-explorer/README.md

 And of course to my beloved wife Ayşen and my dear children Ozan & Doruk!

-I would like to thank again all the team who developed the pint library from here 👏!
+I would like to thank again all the team who developed the pint library!

 Emre Dagli